arhd1425/Test/README.md

 **2. 📚 Research Publications** — **3 research papers presented at international conferences** *(SoftPros 2025 · ICST 2026 · ICIC3S 2026)*

+## 📚 PUBLICATIONS

+> 3 International Conference Publications

+**1. An Empirical Study of Deep Learning Models for Multi-Class Ransomware Classification**
+*International Conference on Intelligent Computing and Sustainable Technologies (ICST 2026) — IIT Patna*
+Accepted for presentation and publication in **Springer Lecture Notes in Networks and Systems (LNNS)**, Scopus-indexed.

+**2. Assessing the Impact of FGSM Adversarial Attack on Convolutional Neural Networks in X-ray Images**
+*13th International Conference on Soft Computing for Problem Solving (SocProS 2025) — IIT Roorkee*
+**Presented at the conference.**

+**3. A Comparative Study on Multi-Class Ransomware Classification Using Predictive Models**
+*International Conference on Intelligent Computing, Communication, Control and Security (ICIC3S 2026) — IIIT Una*
+**Presented at the conference** and to be published in the **IEEE Xplore Digital Library**.